All first and second year IMS students in the MSc and PhD programs will be automatically enrolled in MSC1010Y and MSC1011Y, respectively.

 Year 1 Fall Term - Seminars

-Schedule for Fall 2012 Seminar series to be posted shortly.
+Schedule for Fall 2013 Seminar series can be found here.

 Year 1 - Modules